MicrosoftDocs/azure-devops-docs/docs/project/wiki/search-wiki.md

 ---
-title: Search the Wiki
+title: Search the Wiki in Azure DevOps and TFS
 titleSuffix: Azure DevOps & TFS
-description: Search the wiki for a team project or across the account in Azure DevOps Services & Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.custom: wiki
+description: Search the wiki for a team project or across the account in Azure DevOps & Team Foundation Server ms.prod: devops ms.technology: devops-collab ms.custom: wiki